DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04A-linear-transforms.md

 ```

 </div>
-(note: if this is your first time using this tool you will be prompted to install an add-on, follow the instructions to do so)
+Note: If this is your first time using this tool you will be prompted to install an add-on, follow the instructions to do so.
 </div>
 <div class = "workingout"><br><br><br><br><br><br><br><br></div>